dasarpai/old.dasarpai.github.io/_wiablog/2023-04-08-How-Do-You-Want-to-Live.md

 how does it matter?
 Flower was life, it lived its life fully under the sun, on the planet, around the air, with water and fire within.
+It becomes part of that system
+from which it came in existence.
+No fuss of feeling great, doing great,
+becoming the greatest flower of all the time.

 Some want to live like an atom bomb.
 They think, when they die there should be a huge storm and earthquake around.
 Everyone around the world should know that Mr or Ms. X is no more.
 Even the planet and star should weep for them.
 They want people should cry for them.
 This crying after is so important for some people